-- The projector is only capable of playing mixed mono audio, even if a stereo audio input is connected.
-See "Connecting Audio" on page 22 for details. - If the selected video image is not displayed after the projector is turned on and the correct video source has been selected, check that the Video source device is turned on and operating correctly.
-Also check that the signal cables have been connected correctly.
+- If the selected video image is not displayed after the projector is turned on and the correct video source has been selected, check that the Video source device is turned on and operating correctly.
+Also check that the signal cables have been connected correctly. - If you have already made an HDMI Video connection between the projector and this Component Video source device using HDMI Video connections, you need not connect to this device using a Component Video connection as this makes an unnecessary second connection of poorer picture quality.
+See "Connecting Video source devices" on page 22 for details.

-Connecting an S-Video source device
+Connecting S-Video source devices